HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Across our sample set, there are disparities across the combination of mobile/desktop and rendered/non-rendered.
 This suggests that although search engines are continually improving in this area, most sites across the web are missing out on opportunities to improve their organic search visibility through a stronger focus on ensuring their content is available and indexable.
 This is also a concern because the lion's share of available SEO tools do not crawl in the above combination of contexts and automatically identify this as an issue.

-This year, the median desktop home page was found to have 402 words and the mobile page had 348 words.
-While [last year](../2019/seo#word-count), the median desktop home page had 346 words, and the median mobile home page had a slightly lower word count at 306 words.
+This year, the median desktop page was found to have 402 words and the mobile page had 348 words.
+While [last year](../2019/seo#word-count), the median desktop page had 346 words, and the median mobile page had a slightly lower word count at 306 words.
 This represents 16.2% and 13.7% growth respectively.

 #### Headings